taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 But, in order to prevent the ISP attack messages and WiFi issues, I had no choice but to host the website remotely.
 It’s not like I have another network laying around so the next best thing is to use the cloud.

-Unforuately, the pricing differences between "on-premise" hosting and cloud hosting is significant.
+Unfortunately, the pricing differences between "on-premise" hosting and cloud hosting is significant.
 On-premise hosting has a high[^nuance on price] ***[CapEx (capital expense)](https://en.wikipedia.org/wiki/Capital_expenditure){:target="_blank"}*** and cloud hosting has a high ***[OpEx (operating expense)](https://en.wikipedia.org/wiki/Operating_expense){:target="_blank"}***.

 > CapEx is the money spent to buy, maintain, or improve fixed assets -- in my case the Raspberry Pi, it's related hardware components, and my personal laptop.
 OpEx is the ongoing cost for running a product/business/system -- the energy bill for running my Raspberry Pi.

-The Raspberry Pi costed approximately 100 USD (the CapEx) and it's energy cost per month is a *few cents* (the OpEx).
+The Raspberry Pi costed approximately 100 USD (the CapEx) and it's energy cost per month is a few cents (the OpEx).
 This means that over one year, the montly cost of self-hosting the website is a little more than 8.33 USD.
 I intend to have this website for as long as I can, so clearly the monthly and yearly cost would have been nil.
-The cloud infrastructure and VM running all the time costs approximately **60 USD per month*** (the OpEx).
+The cloud infrastructure and VM running all the time costs approximately 60 USD per month [^additional cost](the OpEx).
 Over one year, running a website will cost around $720 USD (`:(`).
 Although cloud hosting doesn't incur a CapEx (because there is no capital that I have to own/maintain), the OpEx, the montly fee to run the VM, compensates for the cloud provider's CapEx cost they incurred.
 This is a necessary, but temporary, *evil* for the current moment until I can figure out a better cost-saving solution.